-The funding for Housing First services on Oahu during SFY 2018 was \$1,500,000.
+The funding for HF services on Oahu during SFY 2018 was \$1,500,000.
 Requests for Proposals for Oahu and the neighbor islands were issued in early 2017 for a total of \$3,000,000 in statewide HF funding: \$1,500,000 is to sustain HF services on Oahu; \$1,500,000 is designated to implement HF program on the neighbor islands.

-During the SFY 2019 DHS Homeless Programs Office increased its funding for the Housing First Program to increase the number of vulnerable people served.
-Oahu and the neighbor island will have a total of \$3,750,000 in statewide HF funding: \$1,1875,000 to increase services on Oahu; \$300,000 to increase services on Kauai, \$510,000 to increase services on Maui, and \$750,000 to increase services on Hawaii island.
+During the SFY 2019 DHS Homeless Programs Office increased its funding for HF to increase the number of vulnerable people served.
+Oahu and the neighbor islands will have a total of \$3,750,000 in statewide HF funding: \$1,875,000 to increase services on Oahu; \$300,000 to increase services on Kauai, \$637,500 to increase services on Maui, and \$937,500 to increase services on Hawaii island.

-One measure of costs, is the estimated healthcare cost savings that results when housing is stabilized.
-The analysis of the Hawaii Pathways Project by the University of Hawaii Center on the Family, based upon reports of 107 Pathways clients who completed follow up interviews, found an estimated healthcare cost savings of \$6,197 per client per month for clients that were housed compared to those that were not housed.
-This represents a 76% decrease in healthcare costs after housing placement.
-After considering average monthly rent and supportive services costs, the net cost savings from reduced healthcare utilization by stably housed clients was \$4,246 per month per client.
-Analysis of the Pathway data showed evidence that stable housing contributed to significant healthcare cost savings. (see Hawaii Pathways Project Final Report, 2018, University of Hawaii Center on the Family.1)
+The analysis of the Hawaii Pathways Project by the University of Hawaii Center on the Family, based upon reports of the fifteen (15) initial HPP clients, found that "[a]fter obtaining stable housing, the estimated healthcare cost for Hawai'i Pathways clients served through the State's Housing First Program dropped from an average of \$10,570 per client per month to \$5,980 per client per month.
+This represents a 43% decrease over a six-month period.
+The estimated cost savings from reduced healthcare utilization by stably housed clients was \$4,590 per month."
+(Hawaii Pathways Project Evaluation, January 7, 2016, University of Hawaii Center on the Family.)

-While this finding is an estimate, continued investment and attention to enhance and expand HMIS data collection involving non-government and government entities is needed to measure actual effectiveness of the HF program.
-While the State's HF is very successful thus far, the State's HF is only one part of a broader community strategy to end homelessness; more effort will have to be made to improve the state's mental health and substance abuse treatment programs to prevent homelessness or reduce the time a person experiences homelessness, and to increase the inventory of low income housing.
-It is important to keep in mind as we try to contain costs, the HF program uses the private market of housing inventory; rising rents due to lack of housing inventory and increased demand, will increase the cost of the Housing First program.
+While this preliminary finding is an estimate, it is critical to continue to enhance and expand HMIS data collection involving non-government and government entities so that the actual effectiveness of the HF program may be measured and reported.
+While HF is very successful, HF is only one part of a broader community strategy to end homelessness.
+Implementing the HF program with fidelity will continue to require sustained funding for this vulnerable population, continued supports, and the understanding that for effective long-term implementation the availability of different types of affordable housing remains crucial.

-http://uhfamily.hawaii.edu/publications/brochures/bb9f9 Hawaii Pathways Final Report.pdf.

-1 See full report at:

-Implementing the HF program with fidelity will continue to require sustained funding for this vulnerable population who, alone, are unable to sustain and maintain permanent housing; continued rental and social supports, and the understanding that for effective long-term implementation the availability of different types of affordable housing remains crucial to prevent a return to homelessness.